-This demonstrated that the resultant distribution variance between the layers only depended on the dimension $d_l$ of the weight matrix $W$, and the initial distribution variance, $\sigma^2$, provides no impact.
-This made creating an initialization scheme complicated as no matter what the initial variance of the weight matrix $W$ is, the output distribution would not be impacted—only the dimension of the matrix mattered, which is predetermined.
+This demonstrated that the resultant distribution variance between the layers depended only on the dimension $d_l$ of the weight matrix $W$, and that the initial distribution variance, $\sigma^2$, had no impact.
+This made creating an initialization scheme complicated, as no matter the initial variance of the weight matrix $W$, the output distribution would not be affected—only the matrix's dimension mattered, which was predetermined.